Curvature dependences of wave propagation in reaction-diffusion models: Results and Discussion

 It can also be checked explicitly from Eqs~\eqref{u-longtime-diff}--\eqref{u-longtime-saturatedgrowth} that the reaction-dependent expressions found above by calculating $F(u)/u_r$ in the limit $r\to 0$, correspond exactly to $-\left[F\big(u(0,t)\big)/u_{rr}(0,t)\right]\kappa$, as predicted by Eq.~\eqref{v-dipfilling}.

-We see that in Skellam's model, the slope of the linear relationship $v(\kappa)$ keeps increasing with time (in absolute value).
+We see that in Skellam's model, the slope of the linear relationship $v(\kappa)$ continues to increase with time (in absolute value).
 In contrast, in the saturated growth model, the slope of the linear relationship $v(\kappa)$ decreases with time (in absolute value), and converges to

 as confirmed by our numerical simulations (Figures~\ref{fig:saturated-growth}, \ref{fig:slope-vs-t}).
 Figure~\ref{fig:slope-vs-t} shows that the front speed law $v(\kappa)$ in the two-dimensional Fisher-KPP model also converges to Eq.~\eqref{v-satgrowth} in the long-time limit, which is consistent with the fact that the saturated growth model is the linearisation of the Fisher-KPP model about the steady state $u=1$.
 At early times, however, the Fisher-KPP model is similar to Skellam's model.
 The slope of $v(\kappa)$ therefore first increases in time, before converging to that of Eq.~\eqref{v-satgrowth} in all pore shapes (Figures~\ref{fig:circle},\ref{fig:square}--\ref{fig:petal3}).